zapata-engineering/orqviz/README.md

 A Python package for easily **visualizing the loss landscape** of Variational Quantum Algorithms by [Zapata Computing Inc](https://www.zapatacomputing.com/).

-`orqviz` provides a collection of tools which quantum researchs and enthusiasts alike can use for their simulations.
+`orqviz` provides a collection of tools which quantum researchers and enthusiasts alike can use for their simulations.
 It works with any framework for running quantum circuits, for example `qiskit`, `cirq`, `pennylane`, and `Orquestra`.
 The package contains functions to generate data, as well as a range of flexible plotting and helper functions. `orqviz` is light-weight and has very few dependencies.

 ## Getting started